aws/aws-cdk/packages/@aws-cdk/aws-ivs/README.md

 ```

 #### Stream Keys

 A Stream Key is used by a broadcast encoder to initiate a stream and identify
 to Amazon IVS which customer and channel the stream is for.
-If a customer is
+If you are
 storing this value, it should be treated as if it were a password.

 You can create a stream key for a given channel